paladin-t/b8/docs/manual.md

 * `Pather.CLEAR()`: clears prefilled matrix and internal cached data
 * `Pather.SET_DIAGONAL_COST(cost = 1.414)`: sets the walking cost of diagonal direction neighbors
 * `Pather.FIND(bx, by, ex, ey, p = NIL)`: performs a path finding
-	* `bx`: x value of beginning position
+	* `bx`: x value of a beginning position
-	* `by`: y value of beginning position
+	* `by`: y value of a beginning position
-	* `ex`: x value of ending position
+	* `ex`: x value of an ending position
-	* `ey`: y value of ending position
+	* `ey`: y value of an ending position
 	* `p`: an invokable object which accepts x, y position and returns the walking cost at that point
 	* returns found path, in a list of "[vec2](#vector-and-matrix)", may be empty

 Grid coordinates can be any integer, with range of values from -32,767 to 32,767.
 Once the `SET` function of a pather is called, a cost matrix will be prefilled; it exists until calling `CLEAR`.
 The `FIND` function prefers to use invokable to get grid cost, and falls to use prefilled matrix if no lazy evaluator provided.

 Walking cost is combined with two parts by multiplicative: neighbor cost and map cost.
-Neighbor cost stands for how much does it cost to walk from current grid to its neighbor directions as following, in which `D` defaults to 1.414:
+Neighbor cost stands for how much does it cost to walk from the current grid to its neighbor directions as following, in which `D` defaults to 1.414:

 ~~~~~~~~~~
  _________________